motorapp/Galil/README.md

 Use Limits as Home Switch = Yes
 Home switch is not used, limits used as home instead
+Home switch edge parameter is not used
 Skip steps 3, 4

 Use Limits as Home Switch = No
 Home switch is used
+Home switch edge parameter is used

 ### MOTOR/LIMIT DIRECTION CONSISTENCY & WRONG LIMIT PROTECTION (WLP)
 1. Commisioning partly involves verifying motor direction is consistent with limit orientation